bmolnar91/workbook/module_advanced_enterprise_general.md

 Modern enterprise applications can be large and daunting.
 The sheer amount of users, data, transactions, options, business cases, components, interacting systems, and a host of other factors, make designing business applications require a great deal of expertise.
 There are many examples of enterprise software that grew too complex, unmanageable, and fragile due to implementation, that did not account for change.
 It is for this reason that an effective enterprise application should be divided into layers.

-The layered architecture is the simplest form of software architectural pattern.
+The layered architecture is the simplest form of **software architectural pattern**.
 If you are going to design a rudimentary application where the user count is very low ( < 100–200 ) and you are sure that there won't be too much requirement changes after you go live, this is the best software architecture pattern to use.

 Layered architecture patterns are **n-tiered patterns** where the components are organized in horizontal layers.
-All the components are interconnected but do not depend on each other.
+All the **components are interconnected but do not depend on each other**.

 There are 4 layers in this architecture.
 From top to bottom: